-For many of us, a tray table is simply a handy place to rest a book or an ideal location to hold hot meal served by the flight attendant.
-However, the tray table is the biggest offender for when it comes to harboring microbes.
-With 2,155 microbes per square inch, the table tray is far dirtier than a typical airplane toilet seat, making it an extremely unsanitary surface.
+For many of us, a tray table is simply a handy place to rest a book or an ideal location to hold a hot meal served by the flight attendant.
+However, the tray table is the biggest offender when it comes to harboring microbes.
+With 2,155 microbes per square inch, this small bit of plastic is far dirtier than a typical airplane toilet seat.

 Although airplane bathrooms are cleaned more regularly than other areas of a plane, faucet handles are often contaminated with bacteria due to the large volume of people who use the washing facilities during a flight.
-Just because this is an area where you are required to wash your hands, it doesn't necessarily mean that the faucet handles are clean and fresh to touch.
+Just because this is an area where you are required to wash your hands, it doesn't necessarily mean that the faucet handles are clean.

-When using the faucets within an aircraft bathroom, we'd recommend using a piece of toilet tissue to protect your skin from making contact with the handle.
-And of course, make sure that you wash your hands thoroughly.
+Microban tip: When using the faucets within an aircraft bathroom, we'd recommend using a piece of toilet tissue to turn it on and off.
+And of course, make sure that you wash your hands thoroughly!

 Hundreds of hands touch airplane seat buckles every day, and this makes them a hotspot for bacteria growth.